Resonance4K/SFR/README.md

 _Lines of code that are responsible for executing and assisting the execution of a program._

 **Blank Lines**\
-_Lines of code that contain only control characters (no visible characters)._
+_Lines of code that contain only control characters such as LF and CR (no visible characters)._

 **Comment Lines**\
 _Lines of code that provide human readable annotations of a program's source code._